xtinzi/toDoList/README.md

 Testing for XSS:
 using basic html tags we can test for a basic XSS vulnerability:

-Try changing the font colour to red using "<font color="blue">"
+Try changing the font colour to red using <font color="blue">

 ![image1](https://user-images.githubusercontent.com/7296111/34256731-6ce7c200-e65f-11e7-9366-1248ce4e27f6.png)

 As seen on the diagram below, this works, meaning you can insert the tag into the script

 ![image2](https://user-images.githubusercontent.com/7296111/34256732-6d0f1332-e65f-11e7-9296-d8cd1fa64c91.png)

 Now try the <script> tag which can be used for XSS attacks

 ![image3](https://user-images.githubusercontent.com/7296111/34256733-6d38d69a-e65f-11e7-9a1b-ad36d5941acb.png)

-This shows that there is a crosssite vulnerability on our form.
+This shows that there is a crosssite vulnerability on our form

 ![image4](https://user-images.githubusercontent.com/7296111/34256734-6d63fdca-e65f-11e7-9f1d-20ca5086a406.png)